 “I don’t even know if we finished the job.
 Shane was the one who took her eyes and he blew a hole in his head.
 Jimmy worked on her teeth and he swallowed bleach.
 Lucas took her hands so that there wouldn’t be fingerprints to work on.
 You know earlier today he put his arms into a woodchipper?
 You stand there and believe that’s a coincidence.”

 I stared at him, watching the sweat roll down his neck, watching his fingers flex.
-He was wound up, a coiled spring twisted twisted to breaking point.
+He was wound up, a coiled spring twisted to its breaking point.

 “Or it could be that the four of you were sick and crazy and a coward’s death is the only way out.”